rapolsaikumarreddy/Python/README.md

-You can find examples of "AWS automation using Python".
+You can find Automation scripts by switching branches.